Exsper/osucatch-editor-realtimeviewer/docs/osu-winello-guide.en.md

 This guide is for users who installed osu! stable on Linux with [osu-winello](https://github.com/NelloKudo/osu-winello).
 It explains how to add this viewer (32-bit build) to the same Wine prefix that osu! uses, launch it together with osu!, and monitor the osu! editor in real time.

-## Why you need the 32-bit build and the same prefix

-- osu! stable itself is a 32-bit program.
-The viewer reads the memory of the osu!.exe process directly via `ReadProcessMemory` (the same approach used by Mapping Tools and gosumemory) and parses the data using a 32-bit pointer model.
-- A Wine prefix is a self-contained "virtual Windows environment".
-Only processes inside the **same prefix** can talk to each other through the same wineserver, so the viewer must be launched from the same prefix as osu!.
-- The viewer's native acceleration library, `StableCompatLib.dll`, is also provided per process bitness: the 32-bit release package (`release-x86.zip`) already contains the x86 version, so no extra work is needed.

-> osu-winello's prefix is 64-bit (win64) but fully supports running 32-bit programs.
-Using the 32-bit viewer keeps the pointer model aligned with the 32-bit osu! process, which is also why the project publishes both x86 and x64 packages.

 ## Quick reference: default paths

 First, confirm your own paths with this command (you will need them in the steps below):